30 Things Your Dog Wishes You Knew

 Feed me healthy food

 It doesn’t have to be homemade, “grain free,” or any of the other buzzy diets that are trending.
 But the ingredients in my food should be real, just like yours!
 You wouldn’t eat “corn by-product meal,” so why would you feed it to me?
 Healthy kibble might cost a few more dollars, but it’ll keep me happier and healthier in the long run.
+These are the best clippers to trim your dog’s nails at home.

 I love you!
 I really do!

 Even when you and I make mistakes, I’m so thankful to live with you and receive your love and attention.
 Sometimes I get scared or angry, but that doesn’t mean I don’t love you!
 Have I mentioned that I love you?
-Now, find out how to pick the bed dog breed for you.
+Now, find out how to pick the best dog breed for you.